KNg-02/VITAL-Presentation/README.md

 * 20021/28930 (69% received in 2021)
 * 25294/31748 (79% received in 2022)

-<p>Shockingly, Vendor D was the source of almost all of Agency 0's documents across both years, causing its overflow.</p>
+<p>Shockingly, Vendor D was a key provider of almost all of Agency 0's documents across both years, causing its overflow.</p>

 In 2021 and 2022 respectively, Vendor D provided: